Amal-Alhamad/Color-Blindness-Filter/README.md

-and when the user uses the Corrector Filter, the image will be like this:
+And when the user uses the Corrector Filter, the image will be like this:
 <div>
  <img src = "correctorPic.png" width = "600" height = "300">
 <div>